-The PWE3 backhauls table contains:
+The PWE3 Backhauls table contains:

+Column Description

-Column Description Internal ID Internal ID of the PWE3 backhaul.
+Internal ID Internal ID of the PWE3 backhaul.
 The internal ID is a unique ID for every object, that the MWTM assigns for its own internal use.
 The ID can also be useful to TAC when troubleshooting problems.

 Name Name of the PWE3 backhaul.

+This column is displayed by default.

 Node Name of the node on which this PWE3 backhaul resides.

+This column is displayed by default.

 Peer Name Name of the object's peer.

+This column is displayed by default.

 Peer Node Name of the node to which the peer object belongs.

+This column is displayed by default.

-Column Description Ignored Indicates whether to include the PWE3 backhaul when aggregating and displaying MWTM status information: • Uncheck the check box to include the PWE3 backhaul.
-This is the default setting. • Check the check box to exclude the PWE3 backhaul.
+Ignored Indicates whether to include the signaling point when aggregating and displaying MWTM status information.
+This field is read-only for the web client, but editable in the Java client.

 Users with authentication level Network Operator (level 3) and higher can edit this field.
 Users with authentication level Power User (level 2) and higher can edit the Unignore field.

+This column is displayed by default.

 Notes Indicates whether a note is associated with the PWE3 backhaul.

+This column is displayed by default.

 Events (MWTM client only) Indicates whether the PWE3 backhaul has received any events.
 If the PWE3 backhaul has received an event, an icon appears in the table cell.
 Clicking the icon clears the event and takes you to the Recent Events tab for the PWE3 backhaul.

 Severity Indicates the alarm severity for the chosen PWE3 backhaul.
 The severity can be Critical, Major, Minor, Warning, Informational, Indeterminate, Unmanaged, or Normal.
 See Managing Alarms and Events, page 9-1 for more information.

+This column is displayed by default.

 Last Status Change Date and time that the status of the PWE3 backhaul last changed.

-Status Current status of the PWE3 backhaul.
-Possible values are: • Active • Warning • Unknown Status Reason Reason for the current status of the PWE3 backhaul.
+Column Description Status Current status of the PWE3 backhaul.
+Possible values are: • Active • Warning • Unknown This column is displayed by default.
+Status Reason Reason for the current status of the PWE3 backhaul.
 For a full list of possible reasons, see the stateReasons.html file.
 If you installed the MWTM in: • The default directory, /opt , then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
 If the cell is too small to show all of the status reason, place the cursor over the cell to see the full text in a tooltip.
 The status reasons are listed in order of decreasing magnitude.
 If two or more reasons apply, the reason of greatest magnitude appears first.
 If the status reason is Unsupported Configuration, correct the configuration and enter the mwtm cleandiscover command to delete all current network data and begin a discovery of the network.
 If the status reason remains Unsupported Configuration, enter the mwtm clean command to restore the MWTM server to a state that would exist after a new installation of the MWTM, excluding the log files, which the MWTM retains.
 To also remove the log files, enter the mwtm cleanall command.
-For more information on the use of these commands, see Appendix B, "Command Reference."
+For more information on the use of these commands, see Appendix B, "Command Reference".
+This column is displayed by default.